Neil Armstrong Airport

 Auglaize County Neil Armstrong Airport (IATA: AXV, ICAO: KAXV, FAA LID: AXV) is a public use airport located in New Knoxville, Ohio, eight nautical miles (9 mi, 15 km) southwest of the central business district of Wapakoneta, Ohio.
 It is owned by the Auglaize County Airport Authority.
 This airport is included in the National Plan of Integrated Airport Systems for 2019–2023, which categorizes it as a general aviation facility.

 Nearby Wapakoneta is the birthplace of Neil Armstrong, aviator, astronaut and first person to walk on the Moon.
+The airport is as such home to a museum dedicated to Armstrong and space flight.
+The airport also engages in education programs for young locals.

+In 2024, the airport was host to nearly 90 aircraft who arrived to view a total solar eclipse.

 Facilities and aircraft

-Auglaize County Neil Armstrong Airport covers an area of 140 acres (57 ha) at an elevation of 913 feet (278 m) above mean sea level.
+Auglaize County Neil Armstrong Airport covers an area of 140 acres (57 ha) at an elevation of 912 feet (278 m) above mean sea level.
 It has one runway, Runway 08/26, which is 5,500 by 100 feet (1,676 x 30 m) with an asphalt surface.

+The airport has a fixed-base operator that sells both avgas and jet fuel.
+The facility offers services such as general maintenance, catering, and courtesy transportation; it also has amenities such as internet, conference rooms, a crew lounge, snooze rooms, showers, and more.

-For the 12-month period ending May 8, 2018, the airport had 9,805 aircraft operations, an average of 27 per day: 82% general aviation, 18% air taxi, and <1% military.
-At that time there were 31 aircraft based at this airport: 84% single-engine and 16% jet.
+For the 12-month period ending September 14, 2021, the airport had 12,306 aircraft operations, an average of 34 per day: 85% general aviation, 15% air taxi, and <1% military.
+At that time there were 34 aircraft based at this airport: 28 single-engine airplanes, 5 jets, and 1 multi-engine airplane.